Artists sought for California Upland Game Bird Stamp Art Contest ~ East Valley Times

-The California Upland Game Bird Stamp Art Contest is open to all U.S. residents ages 18 and over.
+The California Upland Game Bird Stamp Art Contest is open to all U.S. residents ages 18 and older.
 Entries will be accepted from Nov.
-20 through Dec.7.
+18 through Dec.
+6.

-This year’s stamp will feature the white-tailed ptarmigan (Lagopus leucuraI).
-This smallest of North American grouse species exhibits a dramatic change in plumage from a mottled or a barred brown-yellow during breeding in spring to a pure white during the winter months, allowing this chameleon of the bird world excellent camouflage on the ground year-round in its alpine habitat.
-In California, ptarmigan occupy the highest elevations of the Sierra Nevada from Alpine County south to Sequoia and Kings Canyon National Park.
+This year’s stamp will feature the ruffed grouse (Bonasa umbellus).
+These medium-bodied forest dwellers are the only member of the genus Bonasa, and have a range-extending across North America.
+In California, they inhabit riparian and conifer forests in the northwestern portion of the state.
+Ruffed grouse have intricately barred or variegated plumage in shades of brown and gray, depending on environmental variables, with a conspicuous neck “ruff” and dark tail banding which they use to attract mates.
+Their most notable courtship ritual, however, is their “drum display” – a low-frequency booming sound created by beating their wings against their bodies.

-Entries must include at least one white-tailed ptarmigan, preferably in a habitat or setting representative of California.
+Contest entries must include at least one ruffed grouse, preferably in a habitat or setting representative of California.
 Entries will be judged on originality, artistic composition, anatomical accuracy and suitability for reproduction as a stamp and a print.

 The contest will be judged by a panel of experts in the fields of ornithology, conservation, art and printing.
 The winning artist will be selected during a public judging event, with the date and location to be announced later.

 An upland game bird validation is required for hunting migratory and resident upland game birds in California.
 The money generated from stamp sales must be spent on upland game bird-related conservation projects, education, hunting opportunities and outreach.
-CDFW sells about 175,000 upland game bird validations annually.
+CDFW sells over 150,000 upland game bird validations annually.
 Any individual who purchases an upland game bird validation may request their free collectible stamp by visiting www.wildlife.ca.gov/licensing/collector-stamps.
 For collectors who do not purchase a hunting license or upland game bird validation, or for hunters who wish to purchase additional collectible stamps, an order form is also available on the website.

 For contest information and entry forms, please visit www.wildlife.ca.gov/upland-game-bird-stamp.